Roots and Radishes

 Do you need chia seeds in overnight oats?

-You do not need chia seeds, but they do help absorb some of the liquid and add additional protein, fiber, and omega-3 fatty acids.
-If you omit the chia seeds, add an extra ¼ cup of rolled oats or reduce liquid by ¼ cup.
+You do not need chia seeds, but they do help create a nice, thick texture and add nutrients like protein, fiber, and omega-3 fatty acids.

 Print